maxammann/blog/content/posts/2019-04-13-crosscompiling-ros-raspbian.md

 This task about 20 minutes on my machine.
 After that your toolchain will be in `/root/x-tools6h-new`.
 You can leave the terminal window with docker open for later.

-# Setup and prepare a sysroot
+# Setup and Prepare a Sysroot

 *Now switch to your host and continue with the following steps.*